shipperzhang/ArchivedRepo/README.md

 ## Build

 Uroboros is now completely written in Python on the `allpy` branch.
 You don't need to build anything.
-However, you may want to modify some value in `config.py` to match your system configuration.
+However, you may want to modify some values in `config.py` to match your system configuration.
 Also, the parser, though recognising a large number of operators, is not complete; in case invalid operator exceptions are raised, these can be added to the right set in `Types.py`.

-## Usage: Disassembling
+## Usage

 Uroboros supports 64-bit and 32-bit ELF x86 executables and, experimentally, also Thumb2 ARM binaries.
 To use Uroboros for disassembling: